CNN Doxes Elderly Florida Woman Who Is Now Getting Threats On Social Media

 — CNN (@CNN) February 21, 2018

-Added Salon about the Goldfarb interview,
+Added Salon about the Florine Gruen Goldfarb interview,

 “Apparently, the purpose of this CNN report was to find American voters who fell victim to the manipulation of a nefarious instigator…We can be angry that some people (on both the right and left) fell prey to a campaign of exploitation, but the rush to identify individuals as stooges of outside manipulation — as if their opinions were not legitimate, or not their own — only highlights our collective obsession with finding blame at the expense of inward reflection.
 Russian trolls didn’t make the grievances held by voters or activists in any of the targeted groups less real, and journalists of all people should be wary of attempts to discredit political speech or discount unorthodox opinions.”